 The UCR measures also include volume estimates derived from FHWA's HPMS database.
 Each state DOT reports average annual daily traffic (AADT) volumes and other required roadway inventory attributes to FHWA on an annual basis.
 The Texas A&M Transportation Institute has conflated the HPMS roadway segments to the NPMRDS-defined segments, and then developed analytics to estimate time-of-day traffic volumes from AADT values.
 Each road segment length is multiplied by the time-of-day volume to produce VMT estimates, which are then used in all three UCR measures to compute VMT-weighted averages across time periods, road segments, and urban areas.

 Initial UCR quarterly reports used 2010 HPMS traffic volumes, which was the most recently available conflated data at the time of production.
-However, a more recent conflation completed by TTI in 2015 provided 2013 HPMS traffic volumes.
-Therefore, all UCR quarterly reports produced using NPMRDS use the 2013 HPMS traffic volumes, which is the most recent conflated data available.
+A conflation completed by TTI in 2015 provided 2013 HPMS traffic volumes from 2014 through 2016.
+Another conflation was completed by TTI in 2016 and now provides 2015 HPMS traffic volumes.
+Therefore, all UCR quarterly reports produced for CY2017 and onward use the most recently available 2015 HPMS traffic volume data.

 How Are the Data Processed?